Factbox: From hairdressers to beaches - Spain's plan to phase out lockdown

-MADRID (Reuters) - Spain has a four-phase plan to lift a coronavirus lockdown and return to normal by the end of June.
+MADRID (Reuters) - About half of Spain’s 47 million population on Monday entered the second stage of a four-phase plan to lift a coronavirus lockdown and return to normal by the end of June.

 Following are the key points of the plan, which will vary from province to province.
 Advancing through the stages depends on factors such as how the rate of infection evolves, the number of intensive care beds available locally, and compliance with distancing rules.